 - Port Wine Guest House

-Read more about our top picks in the 10 Best Accommodation in Vava’u for Foodies.
+Read more about our top picks in the 10 Best Self-Catering Accommodations in Vava’u.

-Neiafu and the mainland of Vava’u makes a great base for doing some of the island group’s top food-related activities.
-We’re talking about the ‘Ene’io Botanical Gardens, which is not just a botanist’s dream but provides all sorts of interesting insights into the food grown on the islands.
+Neiafu makes a great base for doing some of Vava’u’s top food-related activities.
+One of which is the ‘Ene’io Botanical Garden, which is not just a botanist’s dream but provides all sorts of interesting insight into the food grown on the islands.
 They even sell their own natural health foods.
-Alternatively, join one of the guided land tours around Vava’u to learn more about the crops grown on the islands.
-Or if it’s a Sunday, you could check out one of the amazing Tongan feasts made with an “umu” and a spitroast pig.
+Alternatively, you can join one of the guided land tours around Vava’u to learn more about the crops grown on the islands or book the Albert Guttenbeil Vanilla Tour.

-Don’t forget to check out the Neiafu Market where you’ll be able to pick up some fresh tropical produce to prepare in your self-catering accommodation.
+After you’ve done your day’s activity, head down to the Neiafu Market where you’ll be able to pick up some fresh tropical produce to prepare in your self-catering accommodation.

-- Learn about tropical plants, browse natural health products and indulge in a Tongan buffet at the ‘Ene’io Botanical Gardens
+- Learn about tropical plants and browse natural health products at the ‘Ene’io Botanical Garden

-- Learn about kava and taro on a guided island land tour
+- Learn about kava and taro on an island land tour.

-Get more details on each experience in our 7 Things to Do in Vava’u for Foodies.
+Get more details on each experience in our 10 Best Foodie Experiences in Vava’u.

 Day 3 – Vava’u to Nuku’alofa

-For your first evening, you can start scouting out the best eats in the city, where we list our recommendations in the Guide to the Best Eats & Restaurants in Nuku’alofa.
-Otherwise, pick up some produce from one of the roadside stalls or the Talamahu Market to spruce something up in your self-catering accommodation – Tongan style!
+For your final evening in Tonga, you can scout out the best eats in Nuku’alofa, where we list our recommendations in the 20 Best Restaurants in Nuku’alofa.
+Otherwise, pick up some produce from one of the roadside stalls or the Talamahu Market to spruce something up in your self-catering accommodation.